abbeychaver/GridGallery/about.markdown

 permalink: /about/
 ---

 Hi, I'm Abbey.
-I'm currently in my second year at UC Berkeley, studying Operations Research and Management Science.
-Sometimes I describe my major as "Applied Math for Business," but it's a lot more than that.
-Operations Research draws on many different fields, including statistics, computer science, and economics.
+I'm beginning my third year at UC Berkeley this fall, studying Operations Research and Management Science.
+If you haven't heard of it, you're not alone- it's sort of a combination of statistics, computer science, and economics.

-I chose Operations Research because it gives me tools for solving large-scale, complicated problems.
-But I'm not just a number-cruncher: I'm never happier than when I'm making something beautiful.
-Teaching myself design has been a very rewarding process, and I look forward to using both my quantitative and creative abilities as a professional.
+This summer, I'm interning at Branch Metrics, a deeplinking startup in Palo Alto.
+My role is somewhere between designer and product manager - my main project for the summer is redesigning the website, from copy to wireframes to development.

 I'm currently considering internships for Summer 2016.
 Feel free to [contact me](mailto:abigailchaver@berkeley.com) if you have an exciting project.